 - Thermocouple arrays

-- Various data collection equipment such as DAQ boards and oscilloscopes
+- Various data collection equipment, such as DAQ boards and oscilloscopes

-- Acrylic Internal Channels: Pin Fin, Impingement, Ribbed, Smooth
+- Acrylic internal channels: Pin Fin, Impingement, Ribbed, Smooth

-- High performance Dell workstations
+- High-performance workstations

-- COE VEGA Cluster access
+- ERAU COE High-Performance Computer Cluster access

 Lab Information